 The clothing issued to the POWs was adequate, but each man only received one change of clothing.
 There are discrepancies on what sleeping supplies the POWs received.
 Some sources state that each enlisted POW received two thin blankets to cover himself with at night.
 The report that was written after the war about the camp stated that each POW received six blankets, a pillowcase, sheets, and a straw mattress.
 If a POW was the first to wake up in the morning and looked down the aisle of the barracks, every man would have his blanket pulled over his head for warmth.
 Temperatures during the winter averaged 40 degrees below zero resulting in 205 POWs dying the first winter.
 Since the ground was frozen, the bodies of the dead were stored in a warehouse until the ground had thawed.
 Officers were housed separately and each officer had one blanket and a mattress.
 In all, each barracks held 70 to 91 men.

-The camp also had a bathhouse had six tanks and was in a separate building.
-Each tank was 6 foot by 6 foot by 6 foot, but the POWs were not allowed in the tanks.
+The camp also had a bathhouse six tanks and was in a separate building.
+Each tank was 6 feet by 6 feet by 6 feet, but the POWs were not allowed in the tanks.
 Instead, buckets were used to remove water from the tanks so the POWs could wash.
 A dressing room was at one end of the building.
 Since there were a large number of POWs, the POWs were assigned a day each week to bathe.

 The camp hospital was at first staffed by four Japanese doctors and four POW doctors.
 The facilities were inadequate and later expanded to include three additional barracks.
 The main hospital building contained the Japanese doctor’s office, the sick cell, a treatment room, and a pharmacy, but when the POWs arrived, the medical supplies were inadequate.
 James was hospitalized after arriving in the camp.
 Many of the POWs who died in the camp died due to illnesses caused by malnutrition and would have lived had the POW doctors been given the medicine sent in the Red Cross boxes.
 205 POWs died the first winter in the camp.
 According to the final report on the 192nd Tank Battalion, written by 1st Lt.
 Jacques Merrifield, Pvt.
 James C. Henson Jr. died on Tuesday, December 22, 1942, from beriberi and dysentery.
 Other military records give his date of death as December 20, 1942.